helium/HIP/0024-transfer-percentage-of-hotspot.md

 # Summary
 [summary]: #summary

-This proposal introduces a new transaction, transfer_gateway_v2, which will allow a hotspot owner to transfer a percentage share of their hotspot to another owner.
-Once a percentage share is transferred, the only way to reverse the transfer would be for the new owner to voluntarily transfer it back to the original owner.
-Percentage of hotspot ownership will be determinant in the payout of HNT rewards (50% ownership -> 50% of HNT, 10% ownership -> 10% of HNT, etc.).
-This percentage share is 'non-voting' as the ability to assert location will still be available exclusively to the original owner.
-This transaction can have an optional amount of HNT associated.
+This proposal introduces a new transaction, transfer_gateway_v2, which would allow a hotspot owner to transfer a percentage share of a hotspot's earnings to another owner.
+Note that this transaction is solely about rewards splitting on-chain and how people figure out hotspot ownership is an off-chain responsibility.

+This percentage share would be 'non-voting' as the ability to assert location would still be available exclusively to the original owner and would still be subject to the current hotspot transfer process.
+This transaction would have an optional amount of HNT associated.

 # Motivation